-Rome is absolutely packed with delicious food, but if you’re looking for the most traditional pastas in Rome (and in our totally biased opinions, some of the best pasta in all of Italy and therefore all of the world), look no further than these four dishes: carbonara, pasta alla gricia, amaracitiana, and cacio e pepe.
+Rome is absolutely packed with delicious food, but if you’re looking for the most traditional pastas in Rome (and in our totally biased opinions, some of the best pasta in all of Italy and therefore all of the world), look no further than the four dishes.

 We don’t consider a trip to Rome complete unless we’ve at least sampled a few bites of each!

 … and if you’re there in the right season, artichokes.

 Artichokes in Rome are prepared in two traditional styles: Roman-style and Jewish-style.

 Both are delicious, but you’ll need to visit Rome in the winter to catch them on menus.